top of page

 Neurodiversity is not the same as mental illness.
 As a concept, neurodiversity means openly acknowledging and accepting the different ways that people perceive the world around them and how that may affect the way they navigate the world.

-The term neurodiverse can also be applied to people with the following conditions: Autism, Asperger's Syndrome, Dyslexia, Dyscalculia, Epilepsy, Hyperlexia, Dyspraxia, Attention Deficit Hyperactivity Disorder (ADHD), Obsessive-Compulsive Disorder (OCD), and Tourette Syndrome.
+The term neurodivergent can also be applied to people with the following conditions: Autism, Asperger's Syndrome, Dyslexia, Dyscalculia, Epilepsy, Hyperlexia, Dyspraxia, Attention Deficit Hyperactivity Disorder (ADHD), Obsessive-Compulsive Disorder (OCD), and Tourette Syndrome.

 To learn more about the conditions listed above, please click here

-The Double Diversity Digital Art Gallery represents one step toward destigmatizing conversations around mental health in the Black community by bringing the experiences of Black, neurodiverse individuals to light.
+The Double Diversity Digital Art Gallery represents one step toward destigmatizing conversations around mental health in the Black community by bringing the experiences of Black, neurodivergent individuals to light.

 For more information about how the study behind the Double Diversity Digital Art Gallery was conducted, please click here to visit the about page.